The Ultimate Meatloaf Recipe: A Step-by-Step Guide

 Optimal Cooking Time and Temperature

 Ensure your meatloaf reaches an internal temperature of 160°F (70°C).
-Use a meat thermometer to check for doneness without overcooking.
+Put a meat thermometer to check for doneness without overcooking.

 Glazing and Toppings